 Yautía / Malanga (Xanthosoma Sagittifolium)

 This genus goes by many names in the Caribbean, including yautía, malanga, tannia, tannier, tanier, and cocoyam.
-This corm has an elongated shape and the skin is bumpy, patchy, brown and shaggy.
+This corm has an elongated shape and the skin is bumpy, patchy, brown, and shaggy.
 The flesh inside is slippery but crisp.
 It can be white, yellow, pink or purplish.
 The flavor is nutty and earthy with a waxy, starchy consistency when it's prepared.

 This particular species is native to the lowland tropical areas of South America where it was first domesticated as a crop.
 It spread into the Antilles, then the Caribbean.
 It’s especially favored in Cuba and Puerto Rico in dishes such as sancocho, mondongo, pasteles, and alcapurrias.
-The young tender leaves are used in callaloo in Trinidad, Tobago, Guyanan, and Jamaica.
+The young tender leaves are used in callaloo in Trinidad, Tobago, Guyana, and Jamaica.

 Eddoes (Colocasia Antiquorum)